 “The Saddam Hussein regime in Iraq and the Gaddafi regime in Libya could not escape the fate of destruction after being deprived of their foundations for nuclear development and giving up nuclear programs of their own accord,” Korean Central News Agency, the official state media, said.
 Once the two countries abandoned their WMDs or nuclear programs, KCNA asserts, the United States swiftly administered regime change.
 Following the logic, North Korea believes the same principle applies to them, but this time there won’t be another victim of U.S. regime change.

 Lack of context from the media isn’t helping either.
-The 83 U.S. military bases and 28,500 troops in South Korea ought to aggravate its northern counterpart alone, but the continuation of joint U.S. and South Korean military exercises along the demilitarized zone is also provoking the dictatorial nation.
+The 83 U.S. military bases and 28,500 troops in South Korea ought to aggravate its northern counterpart alone, but the continuation of joint U.S. and South Korean military exercises along the demilitarized zone provokes the dictatorial nation.
 U.S. and South Korean military bombers fly across the Korean peninsula, threatening to turn north at any time and commence a bombing campaign.
-Often, North Korean missile tests and ‘threats’ occur as a direct result of U.S. aggression, but news media outlets fail to mentions it.
+Often, North Korean missile tests and ‘threats’ occur as a direct result of U.S. aggression, but news media outlets fail to mention it.

 Amid this turmoil, North Korea still pursues a peaceful option.
 North Korea regularly offers the U.S. and South Korea a proposal involving a cessation of their nuclear program in return for ending military operations along their border.
 The Telegraph reported on March 9 that “Washington has rejected China’s proposal that North Korea could halt its nuclear weapons program if the U.S. and South Korea suspend military activities in the region.”